zgrguric/Xahau-Dev-Contest/contest_submissions/XRPLWin-XWCode/README.md

 File manager tree is available to view and browse all files available.

 ### Virtual machine
 To build hook from TS project, project needs to be bundled with *esbuild*, to make this tool available NodeJS VM is used.

-Virtual Machine uses Node v18 to build JS Hooks.
-Engine that is running this is [StackBlitz's Webcontainers](https://webcontainers.io/)
+Virtual Machine uses *Node v18* to build JS Hooks.
+Engine that is running this is [Webcontainers](https://webcontainers.io/) by [StackBlitz](https://stackblitz.com/)

+### Plugins
+Event driven architecture of the IDE allows easy extensions to be installed to ide (plugin manager is planned for future releases).

 ## Networks
+IDE supports multi-networks connections, you can switch between XAHAU Mainnet, XAHAU Testnet and XAHAU JSHooks Testnet, also there is localhost connection for own local node build.
+- XAHAU Mainnet
+- XAHAU Testnet
+- XAHAU JSHooks Testnet
+- LOCAL

 ## Building

 Powerful context-menu tools gives you control over your code, use context menu to build hook bundle or get binary source easily.

 ![image](https://github.com/user-attachments/assets/dee899bd-dec0-47a7-a525-2b169833c995)

 ## Deploying
 Deploy UI gives you control over SetHook transaction, review and set available parameters before deploying on your account.
+- Deploy JSHooks
+- Deploy CHooks

 ![image](https://github.com/user-attachments/assets/9b40f22f-2a43-4a27-bc3f-6594a33f41af)